scaleway/terraform-provider-scaleway/docs/resources/instance_security_group.md

 In addition to all above arguments, the following attributes are exported:

 - `id` - The ID of the security group.
-- `organization_id` - The ID of the organization the security group is associated with.
+- `organization_id` - The organization ID the security group is associated with.

 ## Import